Biden flexible on who gets aid, tells lawmakers to 'go big'

 Winning the support of 10 Republicans would be significant, potentially giving Biden the votes needed in the 50-50 Senate to reach the 60-vote threshold typically required to advance legislation.
 Vice President Kamala Harris is the tie-breaker.

-But Democrats pushed ahead with Tuesday's vote, laying groundwork for eventual approval under the budget reconciliation process that would allow the bill to pass with a 51-vote Senate majority.
+But Democrats pushed ahead with votes on a budget resolution that provides groundwork for eventual approval under the reconciliation process.
+That would allow the bill to pass with a 51-vote Senate majority.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.